Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 "Yeah, bud."

 The smaller, quieter boy finally spoke up.
-"So...How do you know when things are gonna happen?"
+"So...
+How do you know when things are gonna happen?"

 Vemik shrugged.
 "We count moons.
 We know herds go south after third moon of dry season, have calfs in second moon after cold season ends..."